 Yasuaki Shimizu, Kakashi (1982, Better Days; 2017, Palto Flats, PFLP 007)

 As described above in the bit about Mariah, I love this record.
-I would really like to get my hands on a Better Days original pressing some day, but for now this Palto Flats disc sounds really good.
+I would really like to get my hands on a Better Days original pressing some day, but those cost around a thousand dollars.
+For now, this Palto Flats disc sounds really good.

 Paul Simon, Graceland (1986, Warner Brothers Canada, 92 54471)